 Swollen Joints in Menopause

 It is best not to ignore aching, swollen joints as these can, in some cases, be indicators of worsening osteoporosis, kidney weakness or an immune system dysfunction.
-Dandelion Root helps to improve joints and bones.
-It can be taken as a tea, capsule, coffee or tincture.
+As has been mentioned before, Dandelion Root may help assist with joint and bone stiffness.
+It can be consumed as a tea, in capsules, a tincture or as a form of coffee.
 For joint inflammation try Saw Palmetto tincture as Saw Palmetto contains compounds that directly inhibit joint inflammation.
 Red Clover tea or tincture can help sore joints.